Seroquel

 Can this medication paradoxically cause insomnia?

-Sleep disturbances may occasionally occur if the dosage titration is incorrect or if the patient experiences a rare paradoxical reaction.
+While mostly known for severe sedation, sleep disturbances may occasionally occur if the dosage titration is incorrect or if the patient experiences a rare paradoxical reaction.
 Adjusting the timing of the dose under clinical guidance often resolves these issues.

 Withdrawal and Discontinuation